 However, there are lots of CV builders on the market, so you need to ensure that you choose one that meets your needs.
 If you want a CV that will win interviews in your industry, then you need to consider the following factors.

-Avoid picking a template with too many quirky features like photos and loud colour schemes – these can overcrowd the design and distract recruiters from the content.
-The builder you select should allow you to preview you finished CV as you build it and give you some sort of control over design features like fonts, colours and borders.
+Avoid picking a template with too many quirky features like photos and loud color schemes – these can overcrowd the design and distract recruiters from the content.
+The builder you select should allow you to preview your finished CV as you build it and give you some sort of control over design features like fonts, colors, and borders.

 Many CV builders are free but some can cost you several dollars per month.
 It may be tempting to opt for a free one but often the paid builders provide extra features such as premium CV templates and personal websites.
 Weigh up the pros and cons of each builder and decide if you need to invest any cash into the creation of your CV.

 The final format of the document you download your CV can have big effects on your job search, so make sure you understand your options.
 An editable format like Word will allow you to make changes to your CV after it has been downloaded and allow recruiters to do the same.

 If a builder only allows you to download a non-editable format such as PDF, then you will be restricted from making any edits outside of the tool itself.

 Once you’ve selected a CV builder, it’s still your responsibility to fill it with compelling well-written content.
 Research the requirements of your target employers and ensure that you are including the most sought after skills and knowledge throughout your CV.